jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Old single-table NoSQL-like vs. new - what's speaking against going Boyce-Codd on this one.md

 Another idea is to store the metadata *twice*.
 Heck, it's already *encoded once more* in the FTS/SOLR system to facilitate "google style" searching there, and at an estimated cost of ${10K} / D = 10 / 400 = 1 / 40 \approx {3\%}$ of $D$, *doubling* that cost isn't high impact!

-What about we store those metadata fields in one table all separate, thus producing a huge search table with a compound index on `(document, fieldname)`, while the "*I want it all*" folks among us can query the second table where this data is stored in a single record, just like before, only now cleaned up and easier to parse: all the stuff together in a single field, JSON-formatted MODX, ready for quick and easy use?
+What about we store those metadata fields in one table all separate, thus producing a huge search table with a compound index on `(document, fieldname)`, while the "*I want it all*" folks among us can query the second table where this data is stored in a single record, just like before, only now cleaned up and easier to parse: all the stuff together in a single field, JSON-formatted [MODS](https://www.loc.gov/standards/mods/userguide/index.html), ready for quick and easy use?
 I think that might be good and is relatively easy to do.

 > #### Two questions remain
 >